Image from the Evening Star – 13th April 1942

 Mother: Harriet Ellen Thirkettle (nee Wymer), born March 1881, Moulton St. Mary, Norfolk.

 Probate to Harriet Ellen Thirkettle – mother.

-Charles is also remembered on St Mary at Stoke Church memorial, Ipswich.
+Charles is also remembered on the war memorial at St. Mary at Stoke Church, Ipswich.

 The Battalions were attached to the 18th East Anglian Division.

 15 February 1942: After the fall of Singapore, approximately 620 of the Battalions were taken POW and later mostly died on the Burma-Thailand Railway.